Who is this course for?

 • Coiling a rope quickly

-• Basic use of an ice axe and crampons, including self-arresting and step cutting
+• Confidence with the use of an ice axe and crampons, including self-arresting and step cutting

 • Carrying a heavy pack (15-20kg) for several days at a time.

 On the HASC, participants will learn the following:

 • Snow skills- use of crampons and ice-axe